What to Expect After Cataract Surgery

 Although it takes a couple of months for your eye to fully heal, it's in the first week or two that you have to be most careful.

-Ordinary water from the tap can harbour bacteria - or it can wash bacteria from your skin into your eye.
+Even clean water may contain bacteria - or it can wash bacteria from your skin into your eye.
 Keep your face out of the shower for the first week - not just to avoid getting water in your eyes, but also to avoid any need to rub or press on them (think about it - what's the first thing you do after you've dunked your face under water?).

 You can use baby wipes or make-up wipes to clean your face until you're allowed to put your head under the shower.